 On 13 June 2019, Guangzhou Weaving entered into the construction services framework agreement (the "Construction Services Framework Agreement") with Seedland Real Estate Group Co., Ltd. ("Seedland", formerly known as Guangzhou Seedland Real Estate Development Co., Ltd.) for a term up to 31 December 2021.
-As the forgoing Construction Services Framework Agreement would expire on 31 December 2021, Guangzhou Weaving entered into a renewed framework agreement with Seedland on 6 December 2021 ("New Construction Services Framework Agreement"), for a term of three years ending 31 December 2024, pursuant to which Guangzhou Weaving Group Companies shall provide Seedland Group Companies with certain communication construction and smart domain solution services, including but not limited to broadband infrastructure construction services for residential properties and projects and integrated solutions for smart community projects (including hardware for security and identification purposes, software for residential management and community services) and Guangzhou Weaving Group Companies shall receive construction service fees in return.
-The maximum aggregate service fee receivable from Seedland Group Companies under the New Construction Services Framework Agreement for each of the years ending 31 December 2022, 2023 and 2024 are RMB8.0 million (equivalent to approximately HK\$9.8 million) throughout the term thereof.
+As the forgoing Construction Services Framework Agreement would expire on 31 December 2021, Guangzhou Weaving entered into a renewed framework agreement with Seedland on 6 December 2021 ("New Construction Services Framework Agreement"), for a term of three years ended 31 December 2024, pursuant to which Guangzhou Weaving Group Companies shall provide Seedland Group Companies with certain communication construction services for residential properties and projects and integrated solutions for smart community projects (including hardware for security and identification purposes, software for residential management and community services) and Guangzhou Weaving Group Companies shall receive construction service fees in return.
+The maximum aggregate service fee receivable from Seedland Group Companies under the New Construction Services Framework Agreement for each of the years ended 31 December 2022, 2023 and 2024 are RMB8.0 million (equivalent to approximately HK\$9.8 million) throughout the term thereof.